Skip to main content

 The Train Shed Exhibit Hall has paved pathways that meet ADA requirements.
 The Chapel Car viewing platform and 001 Caboose walk-through are only accessible via stairs.

 Trains are loud!
-Whether you are aboard the train or at one of the boarding locations, ear plugs are available upon request, free of charge.
+Whether you are aboard the train or at one of the boarding locations, ear plugs are available upon request and are free of charge.

-If you would like a quieter visit, the Museum usually sees fewer visitors from 2-4 on weekday afternoons.
-Weekends are the busiest times if you want to avoid crowds and operating trains.
+The Train Shed Exhibit Hall usually sees fewer visitors from 2-4pm on weekday afternoons.
+Weekends are the busiest times with crowds and train operation.

 The Museum’s volunteers sometimes use these quieter weekdays to do exhibit work inside the Train Shed.
-If sudden sounds of power tools are a concern, please check with the front desk to find out if there is currently any work going on in the building when you arrive.
+If sudden sounds of power tools are a concern, please check with the front desk upon arrival to find out if there is currently any ongoing work in the building.

 Service Animals